What is Mohs' surgery?

 - are located in an area where you want to preserve as much healthy tissue as possible

 - have borders that are hard to define

 Even if Mohs surgery is the most appropriate treatment of skin cancer, some patients may not be good candidates for Mohs if they are unable to tolerate local anaesthesia, have extreme anxiety, have a surgical phobia, or are in very poor health.

 Which areas are treatable using Mohs?

-Mohs is used primarily for treatment of head and neck basal and squamous cell cancers.
+Mohs surgery is used primarily for treatment of head and neck basal and squamous cell cancers.
 It is particularly useful for skin cancers in difficult areas such as nose, eyelids, lips and ears.
-Mohs is also used on hands and feet, where there is not a lot of extra tissue for large surgical removals.
-While it is more often used on the face, neck, hands and feet, any area of the body may be treated using Mohs surgery.
+It is also used on hands and feet, where there is not a lot of extra tissue for large surgical removals.
+While it is more often used on the face, neck, hands and feet, any area of the body may be treated using Mohs' surgery.

 What are the possible complications of Mohs?

-While Mohs is overall a very safe and effective surgical treatment, like any surgery or procedure there are some possible uncommon complications.
-Most patients tolerate Mohs surgery very well without any complications.
+While Mohs' surgery is overall a very safe and effective surgical treatment, like any surgery or procedure there are some possible uncommon complications.
+Most patients tolerate Mohs' surgery very well without any complications.
 After a few months, most patients will have only a very fine, barely visible scar.

 As with all surgeries complication may arise.
 A list of these complications include: